BurntSushi/termcolor/doc/rg.1.md

   overrides any other ignore logic.
 Multiple glob flags may be used.
 Globbing rules match .gitignore globs.
 Precede a glob with a '!' to exclude it.

+    Values given to -g must be quoted or your shell will expand them and result in unexpected behavior.

+    Combine with the --files flag to return matched filenames (i.e., to replicate ack/ag's -g flag).

+    For example: rg -g '\<glob\>' --files

 -h, --help
 : Show this usage message.